Watts-Lab/task-mapping/tasks/summaries/Summarize Discussion-writeup.md

 critical thinking, creative thinking, listening skills, reasoning skills, comprehension skills (ability to summarize key points)

 ### UI-UX Allowed Processes
-critical thinking, creative thinking, listening skills, reasoning skills, comprehension skills (ability to summarize key points)
+A chat interface for discussion and a text box for submitting responses to the statement.
+In some versions of the experiment, participants could jointly edit their response (just like in a Google Doc).
+Alternatively, each person could subit a separate writeup.

 ### Other Allowed Processes
-The amount of time given for discussion could change
+The amount of time given for discussion could change.

 ## GitHub Link
 https://github.com/Watts-Lab/task-mapping/blob/cd6b4fb8b564192bafa8c15e538c9bef09489224/tasks/Summarize%20Discussion.md